henry2004y/VisAnaJulia/docs/src/man/guide.md

 - Because of the embarrassing parallelism nature of postprocessing, it is quite easy to take advantage of parallel approaches to process the data.
 - The built-in streamline function of Matplotlib is not proper for scientifically visualizing field information.
 The solution is to trace field lines with ODEs and plot the line series, similar to what has been done by [Spacepy](https://github.com/spacepy/spacepy/blob/master/spacepy/pybats/trace2d.py).

+## Streamline Tracing

+2D streamline tracing is almost finished.
+3D streamline tracing is on the way.

 ##

 A real open-source project is a collaborated work not only from a bunch of people, but also a group of languages.
 In Julia, this can be achieved with the help of the [Package manager](https://julialang.github.io/Pkg.jl/dev/).

 I want to have some C dependencies in my code instead of rewriting everything in Julia.
 This would serve as an attempt to quickly make things work.

 Right now this seems to be a little bit difficult for me.
 I need to learn from experts.
 The tracing scheme in C is rewritten in Julia so I don't need to bother for now.
 Checkout [BinaryBuilder](https://juliapackaging.github.io/BinaryBuilder.jl/latest/#Project-flow-1) for more information.